zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 Allows a service to accept the Zowe JWT token.
 The API Gateway translates the token to an authentication method supported by a service.

-The following parameters define service authentication method:
+The following parameters define the service authentication method:

 * **apiml.authentication.scheme**